UserDonald/NextJS-Course/Section5/notes.md

       { params: { id: '2' } },
       // ...additional paths with other `id` values
     ],
-    fallback: false // can be set to 'blocking' or 'true' for different handling strategies };
+    fallback: false, // can be set to 'blocking' or 'true' for different handling strategies };
 }